 And after the three and a half days a breath of life from God entered them, and they stood on their feet, and great fear fell on those watching them.
 And they heard a loud voice from heaven say to them, “Come up.”
 And they ascended to heaven in the cloud, while their enemies watched.
 And at that hour there was a great earthquake, and a tenth of the city fell, and seven thousand individuals were killed in the earthquake.
 And the rest became fearful and gave glory to the God of heaven.

 It is not true to state that the biblical writers all counted inclusively, so that Sunday was the third day after Friday.
 The Greeks and Romans counted inclusively (Luke 9:28, Acts 10:30), the Hebrew writers, along with Jesus himself, non-inclusively, as we do (Matt 17:1, Mark 9:2).
 Thus the 40.5 years of David’s reign were rounded down to 40 years, not up to 41 (II Sam 5:4f); Jehoiachin’s reign of 3 months 10 days was rounded down to 3 months, not up to 4 (II Ki 24:8, II Chr 36:9).
 Concerning his own resurrection, Christ was explicit: “Just as Jonah was three days and three nights in the belly of the whale, so will the Son of Man be three days and three nights in the heart of the earth” (Matt 12:40).
 “After three days I will rise” (Matt 27:64, Mark 9:31).
 ‘On the third day’ (Matt 27:64, Hos 6:2) therefore means on the third day after his death.
 When the chronology of Passion Week is reconciled with the days of the week corresponding to them in the calendar, it is apparent that he was crucified on the morning of Thursday 6 April, AD 30, and rose again before dawn on Sunday 9 April.
-The two and a half days in the grave corresponded to the two and a half years of his ministry, beginning from the year that began in the 7th month of AD 27 and overlapping with John’s ministry, which began AD 26.
-“Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish my course” (Luke 13:32).
+The two and a half days in the grave corresponded to the two and a half years of his ministry, beginning from the year that began in the seventh month of AD 27 and overlapping with John’s ministry, which began AD 26.
+“Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish” (Luke 13:32).

 So I prophesied as I was commanded.
 And as I prophesied, there was a sound, and behold, an earthquake, and the bones came together, bone to its bone.
 And I looked, and behold, there were sinews on them, and flesh came upon them, and skin covered them.
 But there was no breath in them.
 Then he said to me, “Prophesy to the breath.
 Prophesy, son of man [or Adam], and say to the breath, Thus says Yahweh the Lord: Come from the four winds, O breath, and breathe on these slain, that they may live.”
 So I prophesied as he commanded me, and the breath came into them, and they lived and stood on their feet, a very, very great army.